Clackamas River: Course

 Over the next few miles, the river flows by Fish Creek Campground and Armstrong Campground, where it passes under Route 224.
 The river then passes Lockaby Campground and Carter Bridge Campground, where it passes under Route 224 again for the fourth and final time.
 From here to near Gladstone, the river flows south and west of the highway, which is on its right.
 Below Carter Bridge, the Clackamas River receives Hellion Creek from the left about 40 mi from the mouth, passes Big Eddy Campground, receives Moore Creek from the right, and passes Lazy Bend Campground.
 Around 35 mi from the mouth, the river receives the South Fork Clackamas River from the left opposite a landform known as Big Cliff.
 About 2 mi later, the river enters North Fork Reservoir and soon receives the North Fork Clackamas River from the right.
 The Clackamas reaches the Faraday Dam, formerly known as the Cazadero Dam, about 28 mi from the mouth and passes Faraday Lake, which is on the river's left about 2 mi later.
 Shortly thereafter, the Clackamas receives Lingleback Creek from the right, passes under Oregon Route 211 at Estacada, receives Dubois Creek from the left, and reaches River Mill Dam.
 It flows by Milo McIver State Park, south of the river between 24 mi and 20 mi from its mouth.

 The river then flows by Bonnie Lure State Recreation Area, which lies to the north, and receives Eagle Creek from the right about 17 mi from the mouth.
 It receives Goose Creek from the right before passing Barton County Park, which lies north of the river about 3 mi downstream of Bonnie Lure.
 Deep Creek then enters from the right, Foster Creek from the left, and Richardson Creek from the right before the Clackamas River reaches Carver 8 mi from the mouth.
 Here it receives Clear Creek from the left.
-Thereafter, Rock Creek enters from the right and Johnson Creek from the left before the river passes under Interstate 205 and then Oregon Route 99E (McLoughlin Boulevard) between Oregon City to the south and Gladstone to the north.
+Thereafter, Rock Creek enters from the right and Johnson Creek (not the Johnson Creek a few miles north of this one that empties into the Willamette River) from the left before the river passes under Interstate 205 and then Oregon Route 99E (McLoughlin Boulevard) between Oregon City to the south and Gladstone to the north.
 Clackamette Park lies to the left of the river's last stretch as it enters the Willamette 25 mi above its confluence with the Columbia River.